keith f. pickard

 Keith was also the principal draftsman and lobbyist for the Parental Rights Protection Act of 2015, known within legislative circles as AB 263 - declared the most significant family law legislation in more than a decade.
 The Act eliminated conflicts in the existing statutory scheme and leveled the playing field for parents seeking parenting-time with their children.
 The legislation established a preference for joint physical custody and it closed gaps in the law regarding cases where a parent wishes to relocate to a distant place that would put in jeopardy the relationship of the children with the other parent.
 Keith's pioneering efforts served to make custody and relocation cases more fair and predictable by applying the same rules across the board.
 AB 263 won a solid majority in the fractious Assembly, was passed by unanimous vote in the Senate, and was signed into law by Governor Brian Sandoval on June 9, 2015.

-Keith's legislative experience helped propel him into the race for Nevada Assembly District 22.
-His leadership, advocacy, and ability to create consensus brought the support of Governor Sandoval, the Nevada Republican Caucus and many others, resulting in his election to the post in November of 2016.
+Keith's legislative experience helped propel him into the Nevada Legislature.
+His leadership, advocacy, and ability to create consensus brought the support of Governor Sandoval, the Nevada Republican Caucus and many others, resulting in his election to the Assembly in November of 2016.
 Assembly District 22 is comprised completely within the city of Henderson, Nevada, and serves approximately 65,000 people, largely along the Horizon Ridge Parkway corridor.
 While in the Legislature, Keith was the primary sponsor of three significant family law bills that helped reshape Nevada's approach to termination of parental rights where sexual assault is involved, where cases are heard ("venue"), and most importantly, how Nevada's child support statutes should be modernized to make them more fair for parents and children.
-As a result, Keith has been selected to sit on the Legislative Committee to Review Child Support Guidelines, a body comprised of more than a dozen experts, legislators, and practitioners.
+Keith was labeled "the most effective Republican Freshman" having more bills than any other Republican Freshman signed by the Governor in 2017.
+As a result, Keith has been selected to sit on the Legislative Commission, considered the most powerful interim policy body, and the Legislative Committee to Review Child Support Guidelines, a body comprised of more than a dozen experts, legislators, and practitioners.

 This experience has been invaluable for Keith in his legal career, both in guiding small businesses in their various endeavors, as well as in divorce cases where businesses are involved.
 Keith approaches every case with the underlying belief that amicable resolution is the best way to find the optimal practical and economic result, but he is also a committed litigator representing clients in high-conflict cases over child custody, parental child abduction, child relocation, and other types of contentious cases.